World Baseball Classic players get artsy with custom cleats – KION546

 His company charges $300 to $600 per pair, and the biggest expenses are shipping and shoelaces.
 A player works with a designer, and the shoe model a player chooses is sent to one of the artists.
 They use Jacquard Airbrush Color, which is available in 57 colors and can be mixed to create even more.

-“A lot of our cleats are special event cleats,” Uriata said.
+“A lot of our cleats are special event cleats,” Urrutia said.
 “It might just be worn on Mother’s Day or Jackie Robinson Day.”

 Katz said the company produced close to 3,000 pairs last year.